Jumpaku/gotaface/spanner/cmd/gaf-spanner-fetch-schema/README.md

 * `-format=<string>` (`default="json"`):
     Specifies output format:
     * `json`: outputs in JSON format.
-    * `sql`: outputs as DML statements.
-Note that the statements do not guarantee to reproduce the identical tables.
     * `txt.tpl`: processes template text from stdin in form Go's text/template and outputs result.
 Available data in the template can be found in https://github.com/Jumpaku/gotaface/blob/main/spanner/schema/fetch.go#L25 .

 ## Arguments: